Will-Repo/LayersTemplate/README.md

 *modify the objects config struct
 *create one or more Window objects
 *modify the window objects' config structs
+*create one or more layer objects
+*modify the layer objects' config structrs
-*add some layers to the Application object's layer stack, assigning each layer to a specific window *run the application
+*add the layers to each Window object's layer stack *run the application

 ## Multi-threading